NotAPokemon/MonsterProblem/README.md

 To submit this open a new issue titled Submition-{your user name}
 and in the discription create a new code block and copy paste your Solution.java file

-if you have the best solution you will be put in the leaderboard.json file
+if you have the best solution you will be put in on leaderboard

+# 1. NotAPokemon
+    average percentage: 97.2311%
+# 2.
+# 3.
+# 4.
+# 5.